 “I sometimes worry you have got all the genes of your father.
 It does make me a little sad”.
-And that was true, Markuss resemble little his mother or maternal uncle, except for his greenish eyes.
+And that was true: Markuss resembled little his mother or maternal uncle, except for his greenish eyes.
 “Maybe,” Markuss said slowly, still looking at the horizon “but then I’d have your ugly mug”, and both laughed.
-“At least you got your mother wits”, his uncle punctuated.
+“At least you got your mother’s wit”, his uncle punctuated.

 It was spring, and the fields were beginning to grow with life again, but Markuss saw no men working in the fields.
 He saw old people and girls.
-It felt a different world since he left the trenches.
-The girls walked around with baskets of eggs and weath, lighting enjoying life and the sun, and laughing between themselves.
-“Let’s visit the lake”, some of them were planning.
-For a moment, Markuss thought that this was a place where existed no worries.
+It felt like this a different world since he left the trenches.
+The girls walked around with baskets of eggs and wheat, lightly enjoying life and the sun, laughing among themselves.
+“Let’s go to the lake”, some of them were planning.
+For a moment, it seemed to Markuss as though where no worries existed in this world.
 They looked at him with curiosity, before smiling and continuing their daily walk.
 Markuss felt out of place.

 “You don’t see that a lot”, Markuss said.